- Vitamin A (100% as beta-carotene)

 Organic SC Yeast

 Saccharomyces cerevisiae is a species of yeast that has been instrumental in the process of fermentation since ancient times––used in winemaking, baking and brewing.
 But SC yeast has also shown numerous beneficial effects on human health.
-Among these, its probiotic effects are the most well known, including prevention and treatment of intestinal diseases.
+Among these, its probiotic effects are the most well known.*

 Organic SC yeast